TsvetomilaStoilkova/CodePractice/README.md

 ## Let's Connect!

 If you have any questions, suggestions, or just want to chat about web development, feel free to reach out to me.
-You can find me on [GitHub](https://github.com/TsvetomilaStoilkova) or [LinkedIn](https://linkedin.com/in/TsvetomilaStoilkova).
+You can find me on my email cvetomilazdravkova@gmail.com or [LinkedIn](https://www.linkedin.com/in/tsvetomila-stoilkova-8a092b167/).

 Happy coding!